What is this ?

-Mexican red rice, or arroz rojo, is a typical side dish that can be found on almost every table in Mexico.
-It is a fragrant rice, coloured by a homemade tomato sauce, and gently spiced up with garlic, onion, sometimes carrots and peas.
-Served as an accompaniment to main courses or even as a starter, it is part of the daily life of Mexican families.
+Mexican red rice, or arroz rojo , is a typical side dish found on virtually every table in Mexico.
+It's a fragrant rice, colored by a homemade tomato sauce, and gently seasoned with garlic, onion, and sometimes carrots and peas.
+Served as a side dish or even as an appetizer, it's a staple in the daily lives of Mexican families.

 Origin

-Arroz rojo was born from the encounter between the rice brought to Mexico by the Spanish and the local flavors: ripe tomatoes, garlic, onion, and sometimes chili.
-Over time, each region and family has developed its own version: some add corn, others peppers or jalapeño.
-In Mexican home cooking, this rice is often prepared by hand by moms or abuelas (grandmothers), in large batches to accompany tacos, stews or simply with a sunny-side up egg for lunch.
+Arroz rojo originated from the combination of rice brought to Mexico by the Spanish and local flavors: ripe tomatoes, garlic, onion, and sometimes chili peppers.
+Over time, each region and each family has developed its own version: some add corn, others bell peppers or jalapeños.
+In Mexican home cooking, this rice is often prepared by hand by mothers or grandmothers , in large quantities to accompany tacos, stews, or simply with a fried egg for lunch.

-- Easy : Few ingredients, no need for complicated techniques, perfect for those busy nights or when entertaining.
+- Easy : Few ingredients, no need for complicated techniques, perfect for busy evenings or when you have guests.

-- Tasty : The mixture of ripe tomatoes, garlic and onion gives a rich and fragrant base.
+- Tasty : The blend of ripe tomatoes, garlic, and onion provides a rich and fragrant base.

-- Versatile : Delicious with grilled meats, tacos, fish, or even on its own with a little fresh cilantro.
+- Versatile : Delicious with grilled meats, tacos, fish, or even on its own with a little fresh coriander.

 - Vegetarian or vegan on request : Simply replace the chicken broth with vegetable broth or water.

-- Long-grain rice (ideally basmati or parboiled rice for a light, non-sticky result)
+- Long grain rice (ideally basmati or parboiled rice for a light and non-sticky result)

-- Ripe tomatoes (for authentic colour and flavour)
+- Fully ripe tomatoes (for authentic color and flavor)

 - White or Spanish onion